 Just as a SOC 1 audit can help you identify areas in need of improvement, it can also help you set goals for growth and development.
 Because of its comprehensive and even exhaustive nature, a SOC 1 audit can be an important tool in helping you set both short-term and long-term goals backed up by reliable data that can even help you secure financing necessary for expansion and growth.
 And of course, it also provides important information for your investors and board members.

-It Reduces the Need for Multiple Audits
+SOC 1 Reduces the Effort Needed for Multiple Audits

 The second “S” in SSAE stands for “standards,” and while that may refer to the purpose of the audit and its overall intent, it could just as well refer to the end result – the report that’s issued once the audit is completed.
 An SOC 1 final report is issued in a form and format that can be used by multiple departments for multiple purposes, which means you may be able to eliminate individual audits for separate branches of your business or organization.